Facelift can improve the look of an entire face

 - Sagging of fatty tissue in the face

 You may be an ideal candidate for a facelift if you have excess sagging skin and facial wrinkles.
 As with all medical procedures, excellent candidates are those in good overall health and who have informed, realistic expectations.
+We serve clients from Savannah, Hilton Head and surrounding areas.

 An initial consultation with Dr. Minton is the first step to any procedure.
 There he will discuss your health history and closely examine your face to determine the precise changes to be made and techniques to achieve the most long-lasting and natural-looking results.